AdmiringWorm/docs/input/en-us/central-management/usage/api/index.md

 ## Authentication

-Before being able to utilise the CCM API, you will need to create an authenticated session.
+Before being able to utilize the CCM API, you will need to create an authenticated session.
 This can be done by targeting the `/Account/Login` endpoint and submitting the username and password.
 You will need to use the authenticated session variable for any API calls.